yantra-core/Labyrinthos.js/ReadMe.md

 ### `TileMap.scaleToTileRange(tileRange)`

-The terrain generators will return a value from 0-1, this needs to be scaled to match your `TileSet`.
+The terrain generators will return a value from 0-1, this needs to be scaled to match a `TileSet` whole integer index value.

 For example, calling `tileMap.scaleToTileRange(10)`, will scale all the values to a range of 0-9 using whole integers.